 During the 1991 Persian Gulf War, Qatar permitted the international forces to use Qatar as a base.
 In 1994, Qatar signed a defense pact with the U.S., becoming the third Gulf state to do so.

 In June 1995, Crown Prince Hamad bin Khalifa al-Thani deposed his father.
 The new emir lifted press censorship and instituted other liberal reforms, including democratic elections and women's suffrage (1999).
-In 2003 Crown Prince Jassim, abdicated in
+In 2003 Crown Prince Jassim abdicated in favor

 Qatar introduced its first constitution on June 9, 2005.
 It guarantees freedom of expression, assembly, and religion and calls for a 45-seat parliament.
 Thirty of the seats will be filled in democratic elections; the emir will appoint the remaining seats.